matheusfsiqueira/matheusfsiqueira/README.md

 ## Interests and development areas

 I am currently developing code to assist my doctoral research and consulting work in transportation planning.
 The main areas of work are:
-- Open data processing on mobility, land use and transportation;
+- Analyzing data on mobility, land use and transportation;
+- Accessibility measures and assessment
 - Developing solutions to facilitate the visualization of transportation data;

 ## Contact info